Recommended Wild Food and Foraging Websites

 Wild Food and Foraging Twitter and Instagram Accounts

 As in other walks of life, treat online foraging information – especially on social media – with suspicion, or at best as a starting point for your own deeper enquiry.
 Even thoughtful posts tend to be short and incomplete, often omitting key information.
 Try to find the feeds that link back to a good website, and which credit their sources and inspiration.
+Try to avoid the (sadly spiralling) number of accounts that appropriate ideas and information and repackage it as if it has come to the author magically.

 Social media can be a great way of keeping abreast of what people are finding around the country.
 It has often inspired me to go out and look for something new, or reminded me that something is coming into season.
 I also find tweeting foragers and wild food chefs/preservers very friendly and supportive.
 We are all on a journey of discovery.
 It is also really noticeable how no two people forage in the same way or for the same reasons or for the same types of things.